 Where is National Zoo & Aquarium?

 Opened in 1990, the National Zoo and Aquarium is a privately owned zoo in the city of Canberra.
 Canberra is the capital city of Australia, which is in the Australian Capital Territory.
 The zoo is home to many animals, reptiles and birds and one needs at least 3 to 4 hours to see all the exhibits in the zoo.
-The best is the animal encounters where one can interact with the wild animals with supervision and safety in place.
+The best thing to do at the zoo is the animal encounter, where one can interact with a wild animal with supervision and safety in place.